National Securities Market Commission: Purpose and functions

 In addition the CNMV exercises prudential supervision by seeking to ensure that the system is solvent and transactions are secure.

 The CNMV is also responsible for assigning the ISIN codes for all securities issued in Spain.

+Since 2022, new regulations have allowed the CNMV to specifically monitor advertising for all cryptoasset types and to include warnings about risks; advertisers and companies that market cryptoassets must inform the CNMV at least 10 days beforehand about the content of campaigns targeting more than 100,000 people.

 Economic data

 The Spanish securities market was worth 22.65 million euros in 2007, an increase from 13.72 million euros in 2006 according to the supervisor's annual accounts published in the official gazette (Boletín Oficial del Estado).

 International activities

 The CNMV's is a member of both the International Organization of Securities Commissions (IOSCO) and the Committee of European Securities Regulators (CESR) and is actively involved in both organisations and its working groups.
 They bring together the banking, securities and insurance sectors worldwide and within Europe respectively.

 The CNMV also performs an important task of advising and assisting the Spanish authorities in their participation in the institutions of the European Union and is a regular adviser to the Directorate General of Treasury and Financial Policy and the European Securities Committee.
 It also participates in the review of company law and stock market participant.

 It also provides technical assistance to the European Commission in assessing the financial sectors of accession countries that want to join the European Union.

 In Ibero-America, the CNMV is working closely with the Iberoamerican Institute of Securities Market (IIMV) in helping to foster progress and modernization of securities markets in Latin America and developing training programs for cooperation.

 The CNMV is also involved in the Iberian Electricity Market (MIBEL), which was established by agreement between Spain and Portugal in 2004, and in the Organisation for Economic Co-operation and Development (OECD), whose work on Principles of Corporate Governance it has been working with very actively.